walkerhughes/portfolio/speech_recognition.md

     return states, obs
 ```

-Many speech recognition models don't actually recognize words, they recognize the distinct sounds produced by a language, which are called phonemes.
+Many speech recognition models don't actually recognize words, they recognize the distinct sounds naturally produced by a language, which are called phonemes.
 English has 44 unique phonemes, and thus each word can be represented as a combination of some subset of these 44 sounds.
 A robust speech recognition model could have 44 distinct GMMHMMs, one for each distinct phoneme.

-Before we can go further, audio data takes a good amount of pre-processing, and we will be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
-These numerically respresent short-term clips of audio in terms of their sound frequencies and aree often found through the Fourier Transform.
-We can train a GMMHMM on various audio clips or MFCCs for a given word, and by doing this for several words, we form a collection
-of GMMHMMs, one for each word.
+Before we can go further, audio data takes a good amount of pre-processing.
+We will be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
+These numerically respresent short-term clips of audio in terms of their sound frequencies and are often found through the Fourier Transform.
+We can train a GMMHMM on various audio clips or MFCCs for a given word, and by doing this for several words, we form a collection of GMMHMMs, one for each word.
 For a new speech signal, after decomposing it
 into its MFCC array, we can score the signal against each GMMHMM, returning the word whose
 GMMHMM scored the highest.

 Below we extract the MFCC's for each of our words and store them in a dictionary for easy retrieval.
-Our sound clips are short enough in this example that we can treat the sound signals as constants, which is useful, but likely not robust enough for a deployable model.
+Our sound clips are short enough in this example that we can treat the sound signals as constant for each clip, which is useful, but likely not robust enough for a deployable model.

 ```python
 # skip the repeats, keep the mels in mels dict